brownsarahm/BrownSpring23/portfolio/index.md

 - Portfolio Check 1 is due March 6
 - Portfolio Check 2 is due April 7
 - Portfolio check 3 is due April 21
-- Portfolio check 4 is due on our assigned final exam date
+- Portfolio check 4 is due May 9